jcowgar/jsdoc-strip-async-await/README.md

 ## Notes

-This is a dumb module.
-It will strip all instances of async and await from your source code before parsing.
-This means from comments, from strings, from everywhere.
-This is a last ditch plugin to get jsdoc to parse my source.

 As soon as jsdoc supports async and await natively, this plugin should be removed from your documentation process.